3liz/lizmap-documentation/source/publish/quick_start/lizmap_configuration.rst

 * :guilabel:`Time manager`: play an animation based on date or datetime field
 * :guilabel:`Atlas`: setup an atlas for the project
 * :guilabel:`Filter data with form`: Make some filtering based on attributes
+* :guilabel:`Filter data with a spatial layer`: Filter a layer based on another polygon layer for a given user
 * :guilabel:`Log`: displays information of performed actions

 And it has 5 action buttons: